TheOtherRolesAU/TheOtherRoles/README.md

 - A bug was removed where the game of the Lovers crashed if they were the last players killed by the host of the lobby.
 </details>

 # Installation
+**Windows**
 1. Download and unzip the newest [release](https://github.com/Eisbison/TheOtherRoles/releases/download/v1.8.2/TheOtherRoles.zip)
-2. Find the folder of your game, for steams players you can right click in steam, on the game, a menu will appear proposing you to go to the folders.3.
-Make a copy of your game, it's not obligatory but advise, put it where you want.
+2. Find the folder of your game, for steams players you can right click in steam, on the game, a menu will appear proposing you to go to the folders.
+3. Make a copy of your game, it's not obligatory but advise, put it where you want.
 4. Drag or extract the files from the zip into your game, at the .exe level.
-6. Run the game (the first launch might take a while)
+5. Run the game (the first launch might take a while)

 Not working?
 You might want to install the dependency [vc_redist](https://aka.ms/vs/16/release/vc_redist.x86.exe)

 ![Install](https://i.imgur.com/pvBAyZN.png)

+**Linux**
+1. Install Among Us via steam
+2. Download newest [release](https://github.com/Eisbison/TheOtherRoles/releases/download/v1.8.2/TheOtherRoles.zip) and extract it to ~/.steam/steam/steamapps/common/Among Us
+3. Enable winhttp.dll via the proton winecfg (https://bepinex.github.io/bepinex_docs/master/articles/advanced/steam_interop.html#protonwine)
+4. Launch the game via Steam

 # Custom Servers
 We recommend you to play on custom servers rather than on the official ones.
 A guide on how to set up a server will be added soon.
 In order to make your client able to connect to a custom server we recommend using [Unify](https://github.com/moltenmods/unify).
 Just add